prisma/prisma1/docs/1.0/04-Reference/02-CLI/03-Database-Service/01-graphcool-init.md

 Creates the local file structure for a new Graphcool database service:

-- `graphcool.yml` which contains the [service definition](!alias-opheidaix3)
+- `graphcool.yml` contains the [service definition](!alias-opheidaix3)
-- `types.graphql` for your [data model](!alias-eiroozae8u) and other type definitions
+- `datamodel.graphql` contains the definition of your [data model](!alias-eiroozae8u)
+- `.graphqlconfig` is a configuration file following the standardized [`graphql-config`](https://github.com/graphcool/graphql-config) format and is used by various tools, e.g. the [GraphQL Playground](https://github.com/graphcool/graphql-playground)

-If you provide a directory name as an argument to the command, all these files will be placed inside that directory.
+If you provide a directory name as an argument to the command, all these files will be placed inside a new directory with that name.

 #### Usage